-Our Best Recommendations for Home Test Kits, Air and Water Purifiers
+Our Best Recommendations for Home Test Kits, Water Test Kits, Air Purifiers, and Water Filters

 There is not too much more important than the air you breathe.
 In this first section, we will go over how to keep your air healthful.

-Our lungs are very efficient, but they are very delicate membranes built to get oxygen into our bloodstream.
+Our lungs are very efficient, very delicate membranes built to get oxygen into our bloodstream.
 But they are also a fast way to get other toxins into our bodies.
-This is why many drugs are inhaled and why gases like Methane and Carbon Monoxide are so fatal.
+This is why many drugs are inhaled and why gases like methane and carbon monoxide are so fatal.

-Most of us spend 80% of our life inside.
-So what is in our indoor air is extremely important.
+Since most of us spend 80% of our life inside, what is in our indoor air is extremely important.

-If you have forced hot air or a central air conditioning system in your house, we recommend getting the ductwork professionally cleaned at least every three years.
-We always suggest people have the ducts cleaned as soon as they purchase the house and before they need to turn on the system.
+If you have forced hot air or a central air conditioning system in your house, we recommend getting the ductwork professionally cleaned at least every two years.
+We always suggest you have the ducts cleaned as soon as you purchase a house – before you turn on the heating or cooling system.
 It is not necessary AND we heartily discourage the duct cleaning professional from adding artificial scents, like “pine tree” or “cherry” to the duct after it is cleaned.
 Why?
 Better than 90% of these air freshener scents are synthetic and contain chemicals that impact your lungs and liver.
-A simple soap and water wipe down, following the vacuuming out of the duct chases, is sufficient.
+Following the vacuuming out of the duct chases, a simple soap and water wipe down, is sufficient.
+And don’t forget to replace any and all air filters at least every 6 months – more frequently if you live in a high air pollution area, or there is some event like wildfire smoke.

 Most people would not suspect the room air freshener was a toxic substance, But most fragrances are artificial chemicals bound to a second substance that helps them to enter the air.